DrYenyen/PS4-Firware-Update-Guide/README.md

 6. Plug the USB into your PS4
 7. Turn your PS4 off and then hold down the power button untill you hear a second boot tune
 8. Connect your PS4 controller to the console with a DATA TRASNFER capable micro usb cable and press the PS button
 9. Once in Safe mode choose option 7.
-Update System Software
+Initialize PS4 (Reinstall System Software)
 ![-](imgs/update2.jpg)
 10. It will then ask you to connect(or already have connected) a USB stick with the minimum firware version possible (usually curent one you were on)
 11. Press *OK* to continue and *ACCEPT* or *OK* to any addidional options